ministryofjustice/hmpps-connect-dps-shared-items-package/README.md

 )
 ```

-then import the component into your nunkucks file:
+then import the component into your nunjucks file:
 ```js
 {% from "dps/components/alert-flag/macro.njk" import alertFlag %}
 ```